MP print media hit hard due to COVID-19 outbreak and lockdown

 "The printed word still has a lot of sanctity.
 Successive governments have throttled the print medium.
 The changing revenue model of media has also affected the reach of the print.
 The ability of print media to survive such crisis, as we confront now, has been tested, he added.

-A senior journalist working in print media for last five decades said governments are no longer keen on sustaining the "freedom of the press".
-"In fact, they want freedom from the press, he said.
+A senior journalist working in a print media since last five decades said governments are no longer keen on sustaining the "freedom of press".
+"In fact, they want freedom from press, he said.

-"The absence of newspapers at district levels will pave way for more rumors, misinformation, and panic.
+"The absence of newspapers at district levels will pave way for more rumours, misinformation and panic.
 And the 'WhatsApp University' will go berserk" he said.
 The central and the state governments should provide economic stimulus, support and sustain media houses till the lockdown period gets over.
 People treat print media as the prime and credible source of information, Kidwai contended.

 Journalists Union leader Radhavallabh Sharda said he has requested Madhya Pradesh Chief Minister Shivraj Singh Chouhan for quick release government advertisements' due so that journalists of small newspapers get their salaries during these testing times.
-"The medium and small newspapers survive mainly on the state government advertisements," he added.
+"The medium and small newspapers survive maily on the state governments advertisements," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)